pism/pism/doc/browser/std_names.md

 </table>

-\section proposed PROPOSED standard names
+@section proposed PROPOSED standard names

 These are merely proposed by Bueler and Aschwanden, for now.